rust-p2p/s-kademlia/README.md

 ## why

+Instead of a puzzle for ID management,
+* using brahms
+* using some other thing

 prevents sybil attacks on the address space by creating a minimum work threshold for node generation (storage NodeId generation requires *trailing* bits of 0s `=>` slows down process of adding new nodes)

 ## implementation details